-l) Premises and Equipment
+i) Premises and Equipment

-Premises and equipment are stated at cost less accumulated depreciation and amortization.
+Premises and equipment are stated at cost less accumulated depreciation and amortization and reported in other assets on the consolidated statement of financial condition.
 Depreciation is generally computed using the straight line method over the estimated useful lives of the assets.
 The range of estimated useful lives is 25 to 50 years for premises owned, 7 to 10 years for furniture and equipment, and 3 to 10 years for software.
 Leased premises are depreciated over the shorter of the useful life of the asset and the lease term.
 Leasehold improvements are amortized on a straight-line basis over the shorter of the term of the lease or the estimated useful life of the improvement, subject to an upper limit of 10 years.